f1nnsauce/pvm/README.md

 # PVM

-PVM is a turing complete esoteric programming language similar to Assembly coded in Python.
+PVM is a turing complete esoteric programming language similar to Assembly implemented in Python.
 It's just a fun project I made in a few days, but there will be regular updates.
 <br>
 Below is an example of PVM's usage.